SergeyIvanovDevelop/Robot-Rolly/README.md

   </a>
 </p>

-## :computer: Серверная часть проекта ##
+## :desktop_computer: Server part of the project ##

-Данная часть проекта отвечет за выполнение вычислительно затратных операций, например, таких как распознавание лиц, распознавание и синтез речи и т.д.
+This part of the project will be responsible for performing computationally expensive operations, such as face recognition, speech recognition and synthesis, etc.

-Полный перечень возможностей:
+Full list of features:
-- Обновление конфигурации платформы `Robot Rolly`
+- `Robot Rolly` platform configuration update
-- Парсинг новостей/погоды в Интернете
+- Web news/weather parsing
-- Распознование речи (оффлайн)
+- Speech recognition (offline)
-- Синтез речи (оффлайн)
+- Speech synthesis (offline)
-- Распознавание лиц и идентификация пользователей (оффлайн)
+- Face recognition and user identification (offline)
-- Прием информации от `Android` части ПО по `WiFi`
+- Receiving information from the `Android` part of the software via `WiFi`

-## :computer: RPI3B+ часть проекта ##
+## :computer: RPI3B+ part of the project ##

-Данная часть проекта отвечет за детектирование препятствий, управление шасси аппаратной платформы робота, записью голосовых команд и воспроизведение аудиофайлов т.д.
+This part of the project will be responsible for detecting obstacles, controlling the chassis of the robot's hardware platform, recording voice commands and playing audio files, etc.

-Полный перечень возможностей:
+Full list of features:
-- Фотосъемка
+- Photographing
-- Видеосъемка
+- Video filming
-- Аудиозапись
+- Audio recording
-- Проведение тренировок по заданному сценарию
+- Carrying out training according to a given scenario
-- Воспроизведение напоминаний
+- Play reminders
-- Воспроизведение аудиофайлов
+- Play audio files
-- Воспроизведение времени
+- Time playback
-- Чтение новостей/погоды, присланных серверной частью ПО
+- Reading news/weather sent by the server part of the software
-- Управление шасси робота по распознанным серверной частью ПО голосовым командам/командам принятым серверной частью по `WiFi`/командам принятым `RPI3B+` по `Bluetooth` от `Android`-устройства
+- Chassis control of the robot by voice commands recognized by the server part of the software/commands received by the server part via `WiFi`/commands received by `RPI3B+` via `Bluetooth` from an `Android` device
-- Воспроизведение результатов идентификации по распознованию лица, осуществленным серверной частью ПО
+- Reproduction of the results of identification by face recognition, carried out by the server part of the software
-- Обновление конфигурации `RPI3B+` части, принимаемой от серверной части по `WiFi` или от `Android` части по `Bluetooth`
+- Update configuration of `RPI3B+` part received from server part via `WiFi` or from `Android` part via `Bluetooth`

-## :computer: Android часть проекта ##
+## :iphone: Android part of the project ##

-Данная часть проекта отвечет конфигурирование робота (внесение доверенных лиц, установка режимов тренировок, выставление напоминаний, параметры видеосъемки и т.д.) и передачей команд управления шасси робота по `WiFi`/`Bluetooth`.
+This part of the project will be responsible for configuring the robot (entering trusted persons, setting training modes, setting reminders, video recording parameters, etc.) and transmitting commands to control the robot's chassis via `WiFi`/`Bluetooth`.

-Полный перечень возможностей:
+Full list of features:
-- Добавление новых пользователей, чьи команды робот `Rolly` будет выполнять (имя и фото человека)
+- Adding new users whose commands the robot `Rolly` will execute (name and photo of the person)
-- Установки тренировок (робот может быть использован в качестве персонального фитнес-тренера)
+- Workout settings (the robot can be used as a personal fitness trainer)
-- Добавить напоминание
+- Add reminder
-- Выбор голоса (муж/жен) робота
+- Choice of voice (male / female) of the robot
-- Управление шасси робота по `WiFi`/`Bluetooth`
+- Robot chassis control via `WiFi`/`Bluetooth`

-**:clapper: Illustrations:**<br>
+**:framed_picture: Illustrations:**<br>

 <p align="center">
 <img src="./resources/android_icon.jpeg" />